2018 Men's World Floorball Championships

 The 2018 Men's World Floorball Championships were the 12th World Championships in men's floorball.
 The tournament took place in Prague, Czech Republic, from 1 to 9 December 2018.
+It was the third time the Czech Republic hosted the men's world championship, having last done so in 2008.

+The final standings for the top four places remained the same as in the previous championship.
+Finland won for the second consecutive time after defeating Sweden in the final.
+The Czech Republic finished in fourth place, also for the second time in a row, following a loss to Switzerland.

+Records for both total and average world championship attendance were broken, with the matches drawing a total of 181,518 spectators, an average of 3,782 per game.
+The previous record was set in 2014 with 104,445 attendees.
+The single-match attendance record was also broken twice on the same day.
+First, the third-place match was watched by 16,112 spectators, and immediately following that, 16,276 people attended the final.

+It was the first men's world championship where matches were officiated by female referees.

-WFC 2018 Qualification
+Qualification

-33 teams have registered for the 12th IFF Men’s World Floorball Championships, only 16 of them to reach the final group consisted of 16 teams.
+33 teams have registered for the championships, only 16 of them to reach the final group.
 Host country, Czech Republic, qualifies automatically.

 In Europe, there were four qualification groups with three event locations – Tallinn (Estonia), Nitra (Slovakia) and Valmiera (Latvia).
 The Asia-Oceania group tournament took place in Jeju Island, South Korea.
 It was the first IFF event hosted by Korea.
 USA and Canada played their qualification in Toronto, Canada.